 I also have some that my sister-in-law made that get me compliments every time I go to the store (seriously!).
 They are so much stronger and hold so much more than regular old plastic bags!

 What about produce bags?
 I think everyone tends to forget about the plastic bags you consume when you get a bunch of fruits and veggies at the supermarket, and they account for a LOT of waste.
 If you’re not up for making your own, grab a lovely set of mesh bags to use instead!

 Anyone who has followed this blog even a little knows that I’m a huge cloth diaper fan.
-We’ve used cloth on our son since he was 3 weeks old, and even now that he’s pretty well potty trained we still use cloth at night and during naps.
+We’ve used cloth on our son since he was 3 weeks old, and even used cloth all the way through potty training.

 But what about during potty training?
 I’ve had pretty good success using swim diapers as cloth trainers.